danicrg/tokenizers/README.md

 ## Byte pair encoding

 Algorithm: iteratively replace the most common contiguous sequences of characters in a target piece of text with unused 'placeholder' bytes.

+## Considerations
+### Vocabulary size

+The number of parameters on a transformer model is dependent on the vocabulary size.
+So higher vocab_size will mean more parameters.
+Specifically, in the embedding table and the head linear layer at the end of the decoder.